clburlison/terraform-munki/README.md

 ## Versions

-At this time, it is impossible to supply your own lambda payload as such you are suck on the following versions.
+At this time, it is impossible to supply your own lambda payload as such you are stuck on the following versions.

 * Munki - [v3.2.1]
 * Munki s3Repo Plugin - [0.4.4](https://github.com/clburlison/Munki-s3Repo-Plugin)